 This unique piece of Vegas history was built in the 1970's by Jerry Henderson, a businessman and philanthropist who was a director of Avon Products.
 He died in 1983.
 The décor of this home reflects the era in which it was built.
 In 1964, Henderson pioneered underground living and sponsored the Underground Home exhibit at the New York World's Fair.

 The Historic Underground House

 For inquiries, please fill out the form and someone will get back with you shortly.
+Do you have any unique information about the history of this home?
+We'd like to know!
 We value your privacy and do not disclose your personal information to third parties.

 Interested in buying this historic Vegas landmark property?
 Contact Stephan LaForge with Berkshire Hathaway for details.